d9pouces/PythonNest/doc/source/index.rst

 ..
-Updoc documentation master file, created by sphinx-quickstart on Wed Feb 13 11:51:12 2013.
+PythonNest documentation master file, created by
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to PythonNest's documentation!
 ======================================